numberblackH/numberblackH.github.io/newstopic/_posts/2020-12-08-Minasian's Angels first Two Move.md

 ## Orioles move is rebuilding

-[Connolly: Trade and a non-tender again show Orioles that rebuilding’s not pretty](https://theathletic.com/2236143/2020/12/03/trade-non-tender-orioles-rebuilding/) - Dan Connolly(Dan Connolly is a senior writer covering the Baltimore Orioles for The Athletic)가 쓴 칼럼의 부분입니다.
+[Connolly: Trade and a non-tender again show Orioles that rebuilding’s not pretty](https://theathletic.com/2236143/2020/12/03/trade-non-tender-orioles-rebuilding/) &mdash; Dan Connolly(Dan Connolly is a senior writer covering the Baltimore Orioles for The Athletic)가 쓴 칼럼의 부분입니다.
 {:.faded}

 Elias said he scouted Stallings, the Angels’ 21st-ranked prospect by MLB.com, in 2019 when he was one of the best pitchers in the incomparable SEC.
 Orioles scouts added more looks at Stallings during the Angels’ instructional league this fall and saw additional improvement, making him a guy they coveted.